ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 (eg, `th-orphans <https://hackage.haskell.org/package/th-orphans-0.13.16/docs/Language-Haskell-TH-Instances.html>` provides instances for certain monad transformers).

 We would run into the same issue if we wanted to remove a method from ``Quasi``  or change a method's type.
-The change in GHC would have to be reflected in the exposed interface of ``template-haskell``, forcing end-users to upgrade to a new major release if they want to use the new version of GHC.
+The change in GHC would have to be reflected in the exposed interface of ``template-haskell``, forcing end-users to upgrade to a new major release of ``template-haskell`` if they want to use the new version of GHC.

 By separating out the internal interface, we can avoid this tight coupling.
 ``reifyCore`` can be added as a field to ``MetaHandlers``. ``Quasi`` would then live purely in ``template-haskell``.
 Old versions of ``template-haskell`` would still be compatible with the new version of GHC, as they can simply ignore the new field.
-A new version of ``template-haskell`` can add the corresponding method to ``Quasi`` and use the field from ``MetaHandlers`` to implement it.
+A new major version of ``template-haskell`` can add the corresponding method to ``Quasi`` and use the field from ``MetaHandlers`` to implement it.

-``Q`` is wired-in to GHC.
-This fixes a single definition of it for each version of GHC.
-Since it is implemented in terms of ``Quasi``, it is also fixed.
+The definition of ``Q`` is fixed by GHC.
+A single definition of it for each version of GHC.
+Since it is implemented in terms of ``Quasi``, ``Quasi`` is also fixed.
 By breaking this tight coupling, we allow ``template-haskell``\'s interface to potentially be compatible with a greater range of GHC versions and to evolve independently of it.

 Our new definition of ``Q`` is also easier to optimise for the compiler, since it uses a known ``Monad``.
 Though this is a minor benefit, since the runtime performance of splices is rarely an issue.

 It also has potential to interface well with the ``bluefin``/``effectful`` family of effects libraries, which are implemented in terms of ``IO``, and could not express Template Haskell effects previously.

 Proposed Change Specification
 -----------------------------